Kismet

 Priority Revisions

-After conducting usability tests, it became evident that prioritizing the unique features of Kismet was crucial for user engagement.
-The other revisions were straightforward, allowing implementation of all beneficial changes.
+After testing, it was obvious that prioritizing the unique features of Kismet is crucial for user engagement.
 Following adjustments to the mid-fidelity wireframes, I proceeded to design them in high fidelity and conducted another round of usability tests.
 These tests led to two additional minor revisions: increasing font sizes on the joint watchlist selection screen and providing information on which streaming services offer the selected film or TV show from either the Spin or Swipe features.

 Conclusion